mindspore-ai/docs/tutorials/source_en/use/saving_and_loading_model_parameters.md

 ### For Retraining

-In the retraining after task interruption and fine-tuning scenarios, you can load network parameters and optimizer parameters to the model.
+In the retraining and fine-tuning scenarios for task interruption, you can load network parameters and optimizer parameters to the model.

 The sample code is as follows:
 ```python